The with statement

 with

-Creating a Context Manager with Generators
+Creating a context manager with generators

 Another way to create a context manager is by using the contextlib

-function from Python’s standard library contextmanager
+function from the Python standard library contextmanager

 , which provides the @contextmanager